Skopje Aqueduct: History

 This aqueduct was in use until the eighteenth century.
 Only about 386 m with 55 arches of this structure of stone and brick remain.
-It is assumed that the aqueduct took water from the spring Lavovec (village Gluvo in mountain Skopska Crna Gora), 9 km northwest from Skopje and brought water to city center.
+It is assumed that the aqueduct took water from the spring Lavovec (village Gluvo on mountain Skopska Crna Gora), 9 km northwest from Skopje and brought water to city center.

+The first phase of restoration work on the Skopje Aqueduct began in September 2021 and completed in early 2023, with the second phase beginning afterward.